core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Pong message MUST ignore elective options it does not understand.

 Ping and Pong messages are indicated by the 7.02 code (Ping) and the 7.03 code (Pong).

+Note that, as with similar mechanisms defined in {{RFC6455}} and
+{{RFC7540}}, the present specification does not define any specific maximum time that the sender of a Ping message has to allow waiting for a Pong reply.
+Any limitations on the patience for this reply are a matter of the application making use of these messages, as is any approach to recover from a failure to respond in time.

 ### Custody Option